aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Release 1

-Clone the repo, run `npm install && npm start`, and visit [http://localhost:3000](http://localhost:3000).
+Clone the repo, run `npm install && npm start` (or start your server with `npm run dev` to have nodemon watch for changes in your files), and visit [http://localhost:3000](http://localhost:3000).

 What happens?
 Can you view `server.js` and work out what you are seeing and why you are seeing it?
 Talk it through with your pair and compare ideas.